 Air fry for 10 minutes and remove the cooked mathri.

-Similarly, air fry all the mathri and cool completely.
+Similarly, air fry all the remaining mathri and cool completely.